koayon/awesome-adaptive-computation/README.md

 > [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) and
 > [GPT-Engineer](https://github.com/AntonOsika/gpt-engineer) Agents typically
 > can act within the world are are augmented with the ability to do explicit
-> long term planning (via decomposing goals into subgoals and learning from its
+> long term planning (via decomposing goals into sub-goals and learning from its
 > mistakes), long-term memory (via a vector database) and tool use (calling
 > external APIs).